AAA Editor Notes

 Disneyland® Park is off I-5 Disneyland Dr. and Disney Way exits at 1313 Harbor Blvd.; tram service shuttles guests from the parking area to the park entrance.
 From there eight themed lands await with attractions, restaurants, souvenir shops, nighttime shows and festive activities.

 The experience begins on Main Street, U.S.A., inspired by Walt Disney's hometown of Marceline, Mo.
 Old-fashioned buildings house shops and restaurants as well as Main Street Cinema and The Opera House, all recalling the essence of small American towns at the turn of the 20th century.
+Disneyland Railroad offers 18-minute rides around the park with four stops.

 Mickey's Soundsational Parade makes its way down Main Street, U.S.A. most days.
 Musicians and dancers entertain to catchy renditions of songs from Disney soundtracks, which have been livened up with bold percussion arrangements.
 Seasonal parades are substituted during some holidays.